 Prompt Testing & Versioning in CI/CD: How Teams Ship Reliable Prompts in 2025

 You wouldn't ship code without tests.
-Why ship prompts without them?
+Prompts deserve the same treatment.

 The Problem: Prompts Are Code, But Treated Like Comments